If you've ever felt the frustration of managing multiple online accounts, whether…

 Step #8: Specify Additional Migration Options

-At this point, Cart2Cart lets you customize your Magento to Shopify migration procedure further through setting up an array of extra options.
+At this point, Cart2Cart lets you customize your Magento to Shopify migration procedure further by setting up an array of extra options.

 You can, for example, indicate how you’d like your Magento shop’s product categories to map onto the Shopify store.
-It’s critical to specify since Magento and Shopify tend to employ different rules as regards organizing stock variants.
+It’s critical to specify since Magento and Shopify tend to employ different rules regarding organizing stock variants.

-Also, you can get Cart2Cart skip and exclude your product thumbnails from migration, rid HTML from product categories, description, name, or perhaps preserve your current order IDs.
+Also, you can use Cart2Cart to skip and exclude your product thumbnails from migration, remove HTML from product categories, descriptions, and names, or perhaps preserve your current order IDs.

 But get it right, you don’t get all these extra configurations free of charge.
 Among the options, you’ll find premium add-ons, and should you opt to proceed with Cart2Cart, you’ll get charged additional rates.